 In addition both will receive an allowance of 200 Galleons each.
 The Headmaster of Hogwarts is informed about this contract.

 There is an additional clause in the contract regarding your daughter.
-I would like to invite you to inform you personally – you and only you, as Mister Potter declared his wish that nobody, especially not Mrs. Molly Weasley, is to be informed about this clause.
+I would like to invite you to inform you personally – you and only you, as Mister Potter declared his wish that nobody, especially not Mrs. Molly Weasley, was to be informed of this clause.

-Please send me an owl what appointed time would suite you.
+Please send me an owl about the appointed times that would better suite you.